 Make the most of your plot this month

 Can a warm, peaceful summer evening in the garden be beaten?
 We’re now at that beautiful time of year where things are really starting to happen, and with a bit of gentle maintenance, enjoyment of your plot will be guaranteed for the whole season.
-Now’s the time to proudly display your hanging baskets, get your friends over for a barbecue, move your indoor plants outside and protect your greenhouse (if you’ve got one) with shade paint.
+Now’s the time to proudly display your hanging baskets, move your indoor plants outside and protect your greenhouse (if you’ve got one) with shade paint.
 The good news is that you’ve likely already done most of the hard work, so now it’s time to relax into a gentle routine of care and maintenance that will keep things looking shipshape.

 - Plant out your summer bedding: the time has finally come!
 Now that the risk of frost has safely passed, it’s time to get your colourful summer bedding plants settled in borders and containers.
 Some suggestions for easy and beautiful bedding plants include: Begonia, which thrives in both sunlight and shade; Petunias, with their dramatic colourful blooms; Sweet peas, vigorous climbers that will provide lots of delicate flowers, and architectural Antirrhinum for adding height variety and attracting those pollinating bees!
 Don’t forget to use good compost and a nutrient-rich liquid feed throughout the summer to give your blooms a real boost.

 - Keep on top of weeding: we’re never out of the woods in terms of weeds, and at this time of year it’s crucial not to take your eye off the ball.
 When weeding in your garden, it’s a good idea to retrace your steps to make sure you’ve got everything.